ischool-590pr-2019-fall/final_projects/README.md

   *part3: a closer look in terms of positive/negative/netural comments*

-- The rating will be higher if the application needs to be paid.
+- 3.The rating will be higher if the application needs to be paid.

   *find the rating score and price relations*

-- There is biased price in Applestore
+- 4.There is biased price in Applestore

   *find the same app, compare the price*

-- For those apps higher than normal price in the store($0.99),  Game ranks the first in terms of category percentage.
+- 5.For those apps higher than normal price in the store($0.99),  Game ranks the first in terms of category percentage.

   *find the apps higher than 0.99, categorize them*

-- The proportion of free apps in each category is higher than paid apps.
+- 6.The proportion of free apps in each category is higher than paid apps.

   *categorize first, then visualize the free vs paid proportion*